 Free bus pass

-To apply your sole or principal residence must be within Cambridgeshire.
-Visitors on a temporary visa and British nationals whose principal home is abroad are not eligible
+Your sole or principal residence must be within Cambridgeshire.
+Visitors on a temporary visa and British nationals whose principal home is abroad are not eligible for this scheme.

 You may be eligible if:

-- you are of pensionable age Find out if you are eligible using the State Pension Calculator on Gov.uk website.
+- you are of pensionable age.
 If you qualify you should apply 4 weeks before you need your pass.

 - you are registered blind or partially sighted